Jungle music: Origins

 The breakbeat hardcore scene of the early 1990s was beginning to fragment by 1992 and 1993, with different influences becoming less common together in tracks.
 The piano and uplifting vocal style that was prevalent in breakbeat hardcore started to lay down the foundations of 4-beat/happy hardcore, whilst tracks with dark-themed samples and industrial-style stabs had emerged from late 1992 and named darkcore.
-Reggae samples and reggae-influenced tracks had been a feature of many breakbeat hardcore tracks since 1990, particularly from producers such as Shut Up and Dance; however, Ibiza Records and the Rebel MC were arguably the first to bring the sound system influence solidly into releases.
+Reggae samples and reggae-influenced tracks had been a feature of many breakbeat hardcore tracks since 1990, particularly from producers such as Shut Up and Dance; (Note: "They didn't know what they were going to label this type of music.
+They didn't care.
+They were specialising in heavy reggae with breakbeats.")

+however, Paul Ibiza (Note: At Ibiza Records, Paul was tired of foreign sounds running the British dance scene.
+That's when Ibiza Records started.
+Paul fused the bleeps and breaks with reggae b-lines.
+The sound elements worked.
+The reggae influence worked.) and the Rebel MC were arguably the first to bring the sound system influence solidly into releases.
 The track "We Are I.E." by Lennie De Ice is often credited as being the track that laid down the foundations for jungle with its ragga bassline.

 During 1992 and 1993, the terms "jungle techno" and "hardcore jungle" proliferated to describe that shift of the music from breakbeat hardcore to jungle.
-The sound was championed at clubs such as AWOL, Roast and Telepathy, by DJs such as DJ Ron, DJ Hype, DJ Randall, Mickey Finn, DJ Rap and Kenny Ken, record labels Moving Shadow, V Recordings, Suburban Base and Renk, and on pirate radio stations such as Kool FM (regarded as being the most instrumental station in the development of jungle) but also Don FM, Rush and Rude FM.
+The sound was championed at clubs such as AWOL, Roast and Telepathy, by DJs such as DJ Ron, DJ Hype, DJ Randall, Fabio & Grooverider, Micky Finn, DJ Rap and Kenny Ken, record labels Moving Shadow, V Recordings, Suburban Base and Renk, and on pirate radio stations such as Kool FM (regarded as being the most instrumental station in the development of jungle) but also Don FM, Rush and Rude FM.